-Install Wim: How to Add Packages to Windows image the DISM Tool
+Install Wim: How to Add Packages to Windows image Using the DISM Tool

 Note: If you would like to install multiple packages to a Windows image with dependency requirements, the best way to ensure the correct order of the installation is by using an answer file.
 You can use DISM to apply the Unattend.xml answer file to the image.
 When you use DISM to apply an answer file, the unattended settings in the offline servicing configuration pass are applied to the Windows image.

-To ensure we are able to add packages to the Windows image, we must install the latest version of the Windows Assessment and Deployment Kit (Windows ADK), which contains all of the tools that are required, including DISM.
-Below are the steps needed to add packages to an install.wim file (windows image).
+To ensure we can add packages to the Windows image, we must install the latest version of the Windows Assessment and Deployment Kit (Windows ADK), which contains all of the required tools, including DISM.
+Thus, below are the steps to add packages to an install.wim file (Windows image).

-1: Ensure the image is mounted.
+1: Ensure you mount the image.
 See this article on how to mount an image.

-2: After the images are mounted, you can remove packages that are not required by your organization.
+2: After mounting the images, you can remove packages you don’t require by your organization.
 See this link on how to remove packages from the Windows image.

 Now that we have successfully cleaned out wim file, we can then proceed to add the packages.
-Before you proceed, you may want to view the packages that are already installed.
-In this guide, you will learn how to add packages to an install.wim image.
+View the installed packages before proceeding.
+This guide will teach you how to add packages to an install.wim image.

 Add your desired packages: With the command above, we can review the package we need and then add them with the command below.
 Here is how to add LXPs to Windows image using DISM and PowerShell.